-In October of 1980, Kathy and Gary Nelson opened the Small World Learning Center on Daniel Webster Highway in South Nashua to serve the child care and education needs of thirty-eight 3 to 5 year-olds.
-A little over thirty-five years later, they have watched their 38 child daycare grow into a 450+ student World Academy with children ranging from 6 weeks through 8th grade.
+In October of 1980, Kathy and Gary Nelson opened Small World Learning Center on Daniel Webster Highway in South Nashua to serve the childcare and education needs of thirty-eight 3 to 5 year olds and their families.
+Almost forty years later, this program had developed into World Academy, serving the needs of 450+ students, ranging in age from Infants through Grade Eight, in a dually-accredited, state-licensed, progressive Nursery, Preschool, Elementary, Middle School and Summer Camp.

 *The phrase "whole child" refers to all facets of the child’s being including cognitive/intellectual, physical, social-emotional, cultural and creative aspects.

 At World Academy, our focus is on providing families with a continuum of year-round quality education, care and recreation for children six weeks of age through Grade 8.
-This includes developmentally appropriate classes focusing on literacy, character, multiculturalism, enrichment and individualized learning.
-Our school is an accredited, licensed, independent and developmentally appropriate program for children of all ages for childcare, preschool, elementary/middle school, and summer camp.
+This includes academically-rigorous and developmentally-appropriate classes focusing on literacy, character, pluralism, enrichment and individualized learning.

 We accomplish our mission through an in-depth, quality curriculum, small classes, inspired staff, and a focus on excellence in education, student empowerment, diversity, values and the attainment of conflict resolution and negotiation skills.